What is Data Science? Concepts & Examples

 • Continuous monitoring to align solutions/hypotheses: Once the hypotheses have been established as truth, it is of utmost importance to continuously monitor the data and align the solution to ever-changing data.
 For example, a customer’s behavior might change over time and, in turn, the prediction engine may require re-tuning to predict more accurately.
 The form of the marketing campaign that was effective earlier for customers who are likely to churn might not be as effective now and would require a different form or mix of campaigns to be run.

-What are the key skills of a data scientist?
+What skills you need to become a data scientist?

 A data scientist needs to be good with some of the following: